khelverskovp/gflownets/README.md

-gflow
+Codebase for Bachelor Project about Generative Flow Networks (GFlowNets)
 ==============================

-Codebase for Bachelor Project
+Hello my name is

 Project Organization
 ------------